bevy-cheatbook/bevy-cheatbook/src/graphics/camera.md

 Official example: [`two_passes`][example::two_passes].

 You might want to render multiple "layers" (passes) to the same render target.
-An example of this might be an overlay/HUD to be displayed as an overlay on top of the main game.
+An example of this might be an overlay/HUD to be displayed on top of the main game.

 The overlay camera could be completely different from the main camera.
 For example, the main camera might draw a 3D scene, and the overlay camera might